adibmed/Instagram-Clone/README.md

-# 🧡 Instagram Clone With The Amazing React.js 🚀
+# 🔥  Instagram Clone With The Amazing React.js 🚀

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:
-# 🔥 Before run anything replace values in src/firebase.js with you own firebase app 🚀
+## 🔥 Before runing anything replace values in src/firebase.js with your own firebase app credentials 🚀
 ### `npm start`

 Runs the app in the development mode.<br />